-Delta’s Research Mentor Learning Communities are designed for graduate students and postdocs who are currently mentoring or for whom mentoring may be an important part of a future career.
+Delta’s Research Mentor Learning Communities are designed for graduate students and postdocs to build leadership skills.
+They are for those who are currently mentoring or for whom mentoring may be an important part of a future career.
 The learning community explores a rich, evidence-based curriculum where you will share ideas, experiences and practices.
 It gives you space to reflect and reinvigorate, as you build concrete tools to support a successful mentor/mentee relationship.

 Why should you join?